OpenClassrooms-Student-Center/alumnis/content/students/flavien.md

 title: flavien

 # First name or full name
-name: Satiat Flavien
+name: Flavien Satiat
-date: 2018-02-12 19:20
+date: 2018-02-22 18:25

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Devenir développeur d'application IOS.
+objective: Devenir développeur d'application IOS
 short_description: Je suis passioné de nouvelle technologie et de sport.
 Et surtout de DEV !

 # don't touch that